inbo/n2khab-sample-admin/METADATA.md

 # Metadata

-## MHQ Terrestraial habitats
+## MHQ Terrestrial habitats

 ### Population units

 The table `mhq_terr_popunits` contains the population units which have been assessed or which have been considered for assessment in MHQ.
-It contains following variabeles:
+It contains following variables:

 + `point_code`: unique id
 + `grts_ranking`: grts ranking according to [GRTSmaster_habitats](https://zenodo.org/records/2682323)
 + `grts_ranking_draw`: the grts_ranking which is used for drawing the sample
 + `sac`: located in N2000 special area of conservation
-+ `legacy_site`: population that are used as sampling units in other monitoring programmes and have been included in mhq
++ `legacy_site`: population that are used as sampling units in other monitoring programmes and have been included in MHQ
 + `type`
 + `polygon_id`: id of habitatmap polygon in which the population unit is located
 + `phab`: fraction (%) of the habitatmap polygon covered by the type